 What can you do with MongoDB?

 It can be used to address ample of business problems, as it advanced technology.
-Here are some use cases that can bring out more ideas and thoughts for you.
-Which you will find relevant to many scenarios and can implement that.
+Here are some use cases that can bring out more ideas and thoughts for you, which you will find relevant to many scenarios and implement.

 - Product Catalogue: As we know, MongoDB is based on the dynamic schema.
 So, it can keep relevant values per attribute, rather than keeping all records in all attributes.
 This leads to speedy and good user experience in updating any record.

-- Scalability and dynamicity: As more development and research is happening, companies need to store a variety of data and its various sources.
+- Scalability and dynamicity: As more development and research are happening, companies need to store various data and its various sources.
 Their environment demand to be so flexible and progressive, that growth should not see any obstacle.
 MongoDB provides a great solution there.

 Working with MongoDB

-Once you start the mongo shell, here we are going to discuss a few important commands of MongoDB that will help you working with MongoDB.
+Once you start the mongo shell, here, we will discuss a few important MongoDB commands that will help you working with MongoDB.

 1. To insert documents.